kuzzleio/kuzzle/docs/API.WebSocket.md

 When creating a new data collection in the persistent data storage layer, Kuzzle uses a default mapping.
 It means that, by default, you won't be able to exploit the full capabilities of our persistent data storage layer (currently handled by [ElasticSearch](https://www.elastic.co/products/elasticsearch)), and your searches may suffer from below-average performances, depending on the amount of data you stored in a collection and the complexity of your database.

-To solve this matter, Kuzzle's API offer a way to create a data mapping.
-It exposes the entire [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/1.3/mapping.html).
+To solve this matter, Kuzzle's API offer a way to create data mapping and expose the entire [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/1.3/mapping.html).

 This action is handled by the **administration** controller.